Nissan X-Trail T30-FL

 The YD22ETi injection pump is comparatively sensitive to fuel quality and deposits.
 Poor fuel quality or neglected fuel filters can lead to premature failure.

 Symptoms: Harsh injection knock, poor cold starting, irregular engine running, power loss - !!
-EGR valve carbons up systematically from 100,000 km
+Vacuum pump drive chain rattles and wears out from 180,000 km

 The QR20DE is prone to premature timing chain elongation.
 Owner reports document chain replacements as early as 70,000 km.
 Nissan recommended preventive replacement for affected T30 models.